mozilla-l10n/localizer-documentation/products/firefox_android/how_to_localize.md

 In order to reach 100% completion on the Firefox for Android l10n project, you will have to localize the shared Firefox files (so, the ones common to Firefox Desktop and Android) as well.
 These are found in the Firefox folder:
 * [Pontoon](https://pontoon.mozilla.org/projects/firefox/): choose your locale code from there.
 Localize all file paths that start with dom, netwerk, security, services and toolkit.
-* [Pootle](https://mozilla.locamotion.org/projects/firefox/): choose your locale code from there.
-In the list you now see, localize the files found in `androidshared` folder.

 Once you’ve reached 100% completion for the shared strings: let the Fennec project manager know (currently **delphine** at **mozilla** dot **com**).
 A bug will be filed to add your locale to the single-locale builds.